llms-heart-mir/tutorial/book/part01_llms/ch04_properties/sec01-training-objective.md

 ![bert](../../imgs/figs/part01/bert-training.png)
 ([image credit](https://www.turing.com/kb/how-bert-nlp-optimization-model-works))

 Training LLMs is quite different.
 Pretty much all the current LLMs are trained with "**next-token prediction**".
-This is related to why we call LLMs "*decoder-only transformers*"; also to "auto-regressive models".
+This is related to why we call LLMs "*decoder-only transformers*", or "auto-regressive models".

-Let's say one of our training document has this token sequence:
+Let's say one of our training documents has this token sequence:

 ```
 I / 'm / instant / iating / a / tokenizer / for / my / L/ LM / s